catamphetamine/libphonenumber-js/README.md

 "National (significant) number" are the national phone number digits (without "national prefix").
 For example, `+1 213 373 4253` (or `(213) 373-4253` in national format) is a US phone number and its national (significant) number is `213 373 4253`.
 Another example is `+33 1 45 45 32 45` (or `01 45 45 32 45` in national format) which is a [French](https://en.wikipedia.org/wiki/Telephone_numbers_in_France) phone number where they add `0` "national prefix" when writing phone numbers in national format; in this case the national (significant) number is `1 45 45 32 45`.

+### Country calling code

+"Country calling code" are the digits between `+` and national (significant) number when the number is written in international format.
+E.g. for US country calling code is `1` and for France it's `33`.

 ## API

 ### parseNumber(text, [defaultCountry], [options])